Podcast Marketing: A Guide for Online Course Creators

 This final podcast marketing tip is a big one, and it brings us full circle back to tip #1: Quality Content!

 Whenever you launch your podcast, you’ll generate certain buzz.
-You’ll share it amongst your audience, your friends, peers, and family.
+You’ll share it among your audience, friends, peers, and family.
 This momentum may get you on one of Apple’s “hot” lists.
 Overall, lots of people will get a glimpse at your new podcast.

 But what are they seeing?